Puffed Wheat Squares are a Canadian favorite. Chewy, chocolatey, and easy to make (No-Bake), you can also add dried fruit to suit your tastes.

 - Combine butter, corn syrup, white and brown sugar and cocoa powder together in a small saucepan.
 Bring to a boil over medium heat (mixture must come to a boil or the syrup will not set and your squares will fall apart).
 Remove from heat and stir in vanilla extract.

 - Pour cocoa syrup mixture over puffed wheat and cherries.
 Stir until puffed wheat is completely coated.
-Press mixture into the prepared baking pan and let set at room temperature for at least an hour.
-Cut into squares and serve.
+Firmly press the mixture into the prepared baking pan (but not so firmly that you feel the cereal getting crushed) and let set at room temperature for at least an hour.
+Cut into squares and serve, or transfer to a zipper bag or airtight container to store.